What makes a relationship last? What makes a business successful? Both questions plagued me for years…

 Growing up, I watched a U.S. TV show in which the characters ran a lemonade stand in front of their house.
 In India, selling lemonade is a full-time profession; we call it a nimbupaniwalla in my hometown of Mumbai.
 This did not deter 10-year-old Malaika, who promptly took a jug of saccharine lemon-infused, filtered water to the side street near our building.
 There, she began selling lemonade, for 5 rupees a glass, at 3pm on a Thursday afternoon when we had a day off school.
 I sold a grand total of two glasses: one to a neighbour walking her dog, and one to my father who took pity on my negative balance.
 That afternoon, I realised that you can’t learn entrepreneurship from Sesame Street.
 But my business failures continued, well into my early 20’s.
 I spent a year working on launching an ethanol production company in Madagascar.
 The experience left me burnt out and boyfriend-less.
 I was desperate for a better way to serve the needs of real people.

-When email lists became part of our inboxes, I signed up to the websites of several entrepreneurs from around the world – most of whom had Indian roots – and invested money in their courses.
+When email lists became part of our inboxes, I signed up to the websites of several entrepreneurs from around the world and invested money in their courses.
 I spent hours in front of my computer, taking notes, listening to their lessons, playing the videos over and over.
 Then, I launched.
-This has since led to sales ranging from $50 to $5000.
-Yes, I had the root of a good idea – helping smart, successful people living abroad find partners with whom they could truly connect.
+This has since led to sales ranging from $50 to $5000, based on the root of a good idea – helping smart, successful people living abroad find partners with whom they could truly connect.

-No matter your industry – whether as an Indian matchmaker in Paris, or selling ice to the Inuits – mentorship made the difference between that dead-end lemonade stand and launching a company able to scale.
+No matter your industry – whether as a Professional Matchmaker in Paris, or selling ice to the Inuits – mentorship made the difference between that dead-end lemonade stand and launching a company able to scale.
 My mentors taught me everything I know about customer research, pricing, packaging and positioning, from dreaming the dream, as a ten-year-old with a lemonade stand, to making that first sale.
 It pays to learn from the best.

-If you, too, have entrepreneurial dreams, and would love to meet someone who’s equally passionate about your ideas, sign up for a free Dating Breakthrough Call.
+If you, too, have entrepreneurial dreams, and would love to meet someone who’s equally passionate about your ideas, sign up for your Introductory Matchmaking Call.

 We will develop a customised plan to help you meet the person who matches your future goals and has a compatible background.